CommunitySolidServer/tutorials/getting-started.md

-When we wanted CSS to store data on disk, we told it to use the configuration [config/file.json](https://github.com/CommunitySolidServer/CommunitySolidServer/blob/main/config/file.json), which you can find in the CSS source folder.
+When we wanted CSS to store data on disk, we told it to use the configuration [config/file.json](https://github.com/CommunitySolidServer/CommunitySolidServer/blob/main/config/file.json), which you can find in the CSS repository.
 This is a [JSON-LD](https://json-ld.org/) file that mostly imports many other JSON-LD documents.
 If you explored all the imports you would find out that these documents link all classes together with their parameters.